-Surely you could answer what is fleet management in general terms as the actions one takes to maintain the successful operation of a company’s assets.
+Fleet management in general terms is the actions one takes to maintain the successful operation of a company’s mobile assets.
 But what does fleet management specifically entail?
 What is required to make those crucial decisions?
 Let’s take a look at everything you need to know about fleet management.

 For businesses to maintain sustainability, having someone to effectively manage a fleet is simply a necessity.
 Whether you’re a local plumbing company, regional contractor or a global broadcast service provider, your business relies on its assets to generate revenue.